Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Probability and Statistics for Machine Learning and Data Science/week_1_notes/week_1_notes.md

 ## The Role of Probability in Machine Learning

-This video emphasizes the crucial role of probability in various machine learning tasks, both supervised and unsupervised.
+This part emphasizes the crucial role of probability in various machine learning tasks, both supervised and unsupervised.

 **Machine Learning is Often About Estimating Probabilities:**